MeatKatlet/language_helper/README.txt

     #server part? - cash per each line? -
     #client - during construction of translation span - check repeats in other spans in that line(before that?) or keep in memory array of already inserted words and check in every time

+#test in skype active call(with blocking microphone)
+#test in zoom active call(with blocking microphone)

 transaltion for 0 span
  "" - transaltion ?